IrisC113/study-of-power-outages/README.md

 ### Research Problem

-**Null Hypothesis(H₀):** Outage duration is not linearly correlated with electricity prices (ρ = 0).
+**Null Hypothesis(H₀)**: Outage duration is not linearly correlated with electricity prices (ρ = 0)

-**Alternative hypothesis (H₁):** Outage duration is linearly correlated with electricity price (ρ ≠ 0).
+**Alternative hypothesis (H₁)**: Outage duration is linearly correlated with electricity price (ρ ≠ 0)

-### Test Methods
+**Test Methods**
 1. Verify the correlation using the **Permutation test**:
-   - Calculate the observed Pearson correlation coefficient (r = 0.0100).
+   - Calculate the observed Pearson correlation coefficient (r = 0.0100)
-   - Establish the null distribution by 10,000 random permutations.
+   - Establish the null distribution by 10,000 random permutations
-   - Calculate how extreme the observations are in the null distribution.
+   - Calculate how extreme the observations are in the null distribution

 2. Rationale for selection:
-   - Displacement test does not rely on normal distribution assumptions.
+   - Displacement test does not rely on normal distribution assumptions
-   - More robust than traditional t-test.
+   - More robust than traditional t-test
-   - Good for medium sample size (n=1459).
+   - Good for medium sample size (n=1459)

 <iframe
   src="assets/permutation-test-corr.html"